 Michael’s current work celebrates our Western heritage, which is rich with colorful characters and men and women of great fortitude.
 Michael’s bronzes depict the courage and rugged individualism of the American West.
-A longtime resident of Arizona, Michael’s work can be seen at Mountain Trails Galleries in Sedona, AZ and Jackson, WY.
+He recently added oil painting to his repertoire- something he’s wanted to explore for a long time and hopes to do more of! https://www.mountaintrailssedona.com/michael-trcic-paintings

 In addition to his Western Sculpture, Michael is considered one of the nation’s leading Paleo-Artists and his life restorations of dinosaurs have been a part of private collections worldwide.
 He has been commissioned to recreate these incredible animals by the Discovery Channel, IMAX, The University of Chicago, The National Geographic Society, and Disney.
 His life size bronze “Dilophosaurus,” (a dinosaur from Arizona’s early Jurassic), welcomes visitors to the Arizona Museum of Natural History in Mesa, Arizona.

-Michael has lived in Sedona, Arizona for the past 24 years where the joys of his life have been his lovely wife Christine and his two beautiful children, Colton and Collier.
-When he is not in the studio, he can frequently be seen attending activities with his son at Arizona State University, rooting for his daughter at one of her track meets or target shooting with his family at one of Sedona’s outdoor shooting ranges.
+Michael has lived in Sedona, Arizona for the past 30 years where the joys of his life have been his lovely wife Christine and his two beautiful (now all grown up!) children, Colton and Collier.
+When he is not in the studio, he enjoys target shooting with his family at one of Sedona’s outdoor shooting ranges.

 I sculpt because I have a need in my soul to create art; it’s in my blood.
 As a self-taught artist with no formal training, I have been involved in art for as long as I can remember.
 I began drawing at an early age and before I was ten years old, I was driven to create artwork in three dimensions using clay.
 My desire was to be an artist when I “grew up”.
 I still continue that journey and each day brings exciting new ideas to explore.